debruijn/derangements/README.md

 - add examples/use cases of how/when to use this
 - ~~add docstrings~~
 - ~~speed up derangements_range by caching earlier derangements results~~
+- Fix tests:
+  - move old Vec tests to iter based implementation
+  - keep range tests for now
+  - add more tests for restricted permutations
+  - add more tests for fast permutations
+  - update test in lib.rs for default usage
+- Explore creating an iterable for a faster derangement_range as well (if that is faster) - or otherwise just remove
+- Consider introducing `derangements_by_value` here as well to keep naming consistent with Python's `more_itertools`

 If you have more ideas, let me know!